 A new report released this year by Juniper research ranked Singapore as the smartest City followed by Barcelona, London, San Francisco and Oslo.
 They used some 40 metrics to evaluate covering technology, transport, energy, open data and economy higher weight age for transport and energy.
 Some of the smart city initiative by them includes

-Singapore: sensors to track smoking in unauthorized zone , open data from sensors and cameras to track traffic which public can view, smart traffic light , smart parking, Singapore encourages use of public transportation and has reduced the number of private vehicle on road.
+Singapore: sensors to track smoking in an unauthorized zone, open data from sensors and cameras to track traffic which public can view, smart traffic light, smart parking, Singapore encourages the use of public transportation and has reduced the number of private vehicle on road.

 Barcelona: smart traffic management system, smart parking technology, smart streetlights, and sensors for monitoring air quality and noise, smart grid pilot projects, smart meters, smart sensors for irrigation.